ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

    ansible_host: <dub-sc1 Public IP>
    ansible_ssh_port: 2222
    ```
-- [ ] **Clustering Issue on KVM VMs deployment**: In the tests, both `la-lc1` and `la-lp1` were deployed on a KVM host with Nodegrid verion v6.0.5, and in order to configure the *Cluster* options, first it is required that both Nodegrids are Restored to **Factory Default Settings**.
+- [ ] **Clustering Issue on KVM VMs deployment**: In the tests, both `la-lc1` and `la-lp1` were deployed on a KVM host with Nodegrid version v6.0.5, and in order to configure the *Cluster* options, first it is required that both Nodegrids are Restored to **Factory Default Settings**.
 Without this step, the `la-lc1`--`la-lp1` cluster failed.